 After a person suffers injuries, property damage, and other losses in a car accident, there are multiple claims that they may be able to file for compensation and recovery of their damages.
 However, the types of claims a person can file, as well as the potential damages that may be included in a claim vary.

-Therefore, if you were injured in a crash, a knowledgeable lawyer might be able to help.
+Therefore, if you were injured in a crash, a knowledgeable lawyer can help.
 By assessing the unique circumstances of your case, calculating your losses, and helping you file a claim, a dedicated attorney could help you pursue recoverable damages in a Michigan car accident claim.

 In Michigan, there are many damages that may be available in a car accident case, including both economic and non-economic damages.
 A skilled accident attorney could help a claimant to calculate these losses, including: